RedHat-UX/red-hat-design-system/elements/rh-audio-player/docs/10-style.md

 #}

 ## Sizes

 There are three available sizes and the only difference is the amount of interface elements.
 The Compact and Mini players can be used on large breakpoints, but the Full player cannot be used on small breakpoints due to space constraints.

+{% example palette="light",
+          alt="Image of all audio player sizes with text labels", src="../audio-player-style-sizes.png" %}

+{# -- let's see if we can use container queries to make this display large size elements on mobile screens
 {% sample class="audio-player-layouts",
           code="hidden",
           columns=2 -%}